nymtech/docs/content/quickstart/run-a-validator.md

 Then start Tendermint, which handles the blockchain:

 ```
-tendermint init
+./tendermint init
-tendermint node
+./tendermint node
 ```

-When you run the `tendermint node` command, the blockchain will start up and attach to the Nym validator code.
+When you run `tendermint node`, a Tendermint node will start up and connect via TCP socket to the Nym validator.
 You will see additional messages when this happens:

 ```
  2020-05-05T17:30:42.143 INFO  abci::server > Got connection!
 TcpStream { addr: V4(127.0.0.1:26658), peer: V4(127.0.0.1:44870), fd: 100 }